dbt-labs/docs.getdbt.com/website/docs/faqs/runs/run-one-model.md

 ---
 title: How do I run one model at a time?
-Description: “Use select flags to run one model at a time”
+Description: "Use select flags to run one model at a time"
-sidebar_label: ‘run one model at a time’
+sidebar_label: 'run one model at a time'
 id: run-one-model

 ---